keesschollaart81/case.schollaart.net/_drafts/2019-06-28-device-offline-detection-with-durable-entities.md

 ### The Entity

 The entity is the stateful object we work with.
-The instance has an unique ID and can represent anything, from a user to a device.
-In our case, we use it to work with the `OfflineAfter` and `LastCommunicationDateTime` properties.
+The instance has an unique ID and can represent anything, from a user to a building and in our ase a device.
+In our Device Entity we manage the `OfflineAfter` and `LastCommunicationDateTime` properties/state.
 With Durable Entities you implement an Entity as if it is a normal Azure Function:

 ```cs
 [FunctionName(nameof(DeviceEntity))]